shambp/QUT-IT-Study-Guide/the page/content.md

 something to note is that when doing a sign bit encoded sequence, the msb is consumed. changing our little range equation thing into

 ```-((2^n-1) - 1) to +((2^n-1) - 1)```

+### issues with signed integers
+there are a few issues with sign magnitude
+- there are two ways to represent 0 (0b00000000, 0b10000000)
+- arithmetic and comparison requires inspection of the sign bit
+- the range of numbers you can work with are reduced